Skip to main content

 HRTP Partners: Pilipino Workers Center (Lead), Worker Cooperatives, Alzheimer’s Los Angeles, Paraprofessional Healthcare Institute (PHI) National, Homecare Agencies & Employers

-Learn and Apply: Applications are now open!
+Learn and Apply: DEO application window is currently closed.
 Visit here to apply to a current cohort.

 Technology & Information Technology HRTP